Master of Mental Health Nursing

 Assessment in the mental health nursing courses ranges from portfolio, online quizzes, case studies, videoed presentations, reports and essay with all being based around your mental health nursing practice – the difference is there are no deadlines or due dates.
 Additional activities are available for those who wish to explore topics further, however, are not mandatory.

 The final four units within the Masters of Mental Health Nursing are heavily research-based and involve literature reviews, reports, practical assessments, a research proposal and research project.
-These four final units are delivered via our traditional learning platforms, so you will have structured assessments and specific term dates to follow.

 The Master of Mental Health Nursing is made up of 12 units with a nested Graduate Certificate and Graduate Diploma of Mental Health Nursing, structured as follows: